mila-iqia/mila-docs/docs/Information_storage.rst

 .. note:: **Auto-cleanup**: this file system is cleared on a weekly basis, files not used for more than 90 days will be deleted.

+Quotas are enabled on ``$SCRATCH`` for disk capacity (blocks).
+The limit is 20TiB.
+There is no limit in the number of files (inodes).
+The command to check the quota usage from a login node is:

+.. prompt:: bash $

+   disk-quota

 $SLURM_TMPDIR
 -------------